Click here for PDF of Instructions

 (g) (optional) cover letter; and

-(h) three letters of reference (please see note on professional reference letters below).
+(h) three letters of reference (please see note on professional reference letter requirements).

 If you need additional time to complete and attach application documents, yet wish to notify your referees in advance in order to provide them with ample time for the preparation of your letters, please email your referees before you complete your application.
-Please provide your referees with the email address you will use in your application (they will need this information to submit their reference for you) and send them the following link (http://fs16.formsite.com/NDIAS/form35/index.html) to upload their letters of reference or send them the following PDF with Instructions for Referees.pdf.
+Please provide your referees with the email address you will use in your application (they will need this information to submit their reference for you) and send them the following link (http://fs16.formsite.com/NDIAS/form49/index.html) to upload their letters of reference or send them this PDF with instructions for referees.
 Referees will receive an automatic request for a letter of reference once a completed application is submitted.
 Referees who submit letters before applicants submit their final applications may ignore this request.

-Additional Instructions for Submitting Your NDIAS Fellowship Research Proposal
+Submitting Your Graduate Student Fellowship at the NDIAS Research Proposal

-In the research proposal, applicants should provide a thorough explanation of their research proposal and its significance.
-Applicants must also address the following:
+In the research proposal, applicants should provide a thorough explanation of their project and its significance, including:

-(1) how the proposed research aligns with the intellectual parameters, mission, and goals of the Institute (please see ndias.nd.edu/about-us);
+(1) how the proposed research aligns with the intellectual parameters, mission, and goals of the Institute (please see ndias.nd.edu/about);

 (2) preliminary objectives for the research to be conducted [This section should include an overview of the project, intended results (such as whether the research might result in a book, refereed journal article, art work, etc.), and the expected audience.]; and